Open for business

-In 2005 the passenger launches “Ruskin” and “Ransome” were converted to solar-electric power and on sunny days the solar panels can provide two-thirds of the power needed to run the boats.
+In 2005 the Coniston launches “Ruskin” and “Ransome” were converted to solar-electric power and on sunny days the solar panels can provide two-thirds of the power needed to run the boats.

-Coniston Launch has two services: The Northern cruise, 50 minutes, calls at Waterhead jetty (bus interchange), Torver and Brantwood, (the home of John Ruskin from 1871 until his death in 1900), then back to Coniston jetty.
+Coniston Launch Northern cruise is around 45 minutes and calls at Waterhead jetty (bus interchange), Torver and Brantwood, (once the home of John Ruskin, then back to Coniston jetty.

 There are special interest cruises which cover the route and follow the history of Donald Campbell’s attempt to break the World Water Speed Record in 1966/7.
 Another special interest cruise explores the locations used by Arthur Ransome in his much loved ‘Swallows and Amazons’ children’s books.

-- The Coppermines – Holiday Cottage Agency based in Coniston village
+- The Coppermines Lakes Cottages – Holiday Cottage Agency based in Coniston village

 - Forest Field – 4* holiday cottage for 2 in a tranquil location 4 miles south of Coniston Water